Bayesian Geostatistical Modeling for Cluster Randomized Trials: Methods

 \subsection{CRT design and Gaussian process}

-We assume that a larger value is preferred for continuous outcomes.
-Consider a two-arm CRT, where $z_i \in \{0,1 \}$ for cluster $i$ denotes the treatment arm--control and intervention, respectively.
+Consider a two-arm CRT, where $z_i \in \{0,1 \}$ for cluster $i$ denotes the treatment arm, control and intervention, respectively.
 Let $\mathcal{I}$ denote the set of cluster regions and let $|\mathcal{I}|=I$ be the number of clusters.
-Each cluster $i \in \mathcal{I}$ indexed by $i=1,...,I$ consists of $J$ individuals indexed by $j=1,...,J$.
+Without loss of generality, each cluster $i \in \mathcal{I}$ indexed by $i=1,...,I$ consists of $J$ individuals indexed by $j=1,...,J$.
 Thus, the total number of participants in the trial is $N = IJ$.
-Since we are conducting a cluster randomized trial (CRT), in which randomization occurs at the cluster level by definition, we assume that all individuals within a given cluster are assigned to the same arm—either intervention or control.
+Since we are conducting a cluster randomized trial (CRT), in which randomization occurs at the cluster level by definition, we assume that all individuals within a given cluster are assigned to the same arm, either intervention or control.
 This design choice is consistent with best practices in CRTs, which helps prevent contamination between arms and simplifies trial implementation \cite{hayesClusterRandomisedTrials2009}.

-We specifically consider the geographical type of cluster, which could be based on administrative units, arbitrary geographic zones, or institutional clusters such as schools, health units, or workplaces.
-Let $Y_{ij}$ denote the continuous outcome for the individual $j$ in cluster $i$, located at spatial coordinate $\bm{s}_{ij} \in \mathcal{B}_{i} \subset D$, where a global spatial domain of the trial is denoted by $D \subset \mathds{R}^2$ and $\mathcal{B}_i$ is the spatial region associated with cluster $i \in \mathcal{I}$.
+We specifically consider the geographical type of cluster, which could be based on administrative units, any other type of geographic zones, institutional clusters such as schools, health units, or workplaces.
+Let $Y_{ij}$ denote the continuous outcome for the individual $j$ in cluster $i$, located at spatial coordinate $\bm{s}_{ij} \in \mathcal{B}_{i} \subset \Omega$, where a global spatial domain of the trial is denoted by $\Omega \subset \mathds{R}^2$ and $\mathcal{B}_i$ is the spatial region associated with cluster $i \in \mathcal{I}$.